macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 Other less important but still notable factors include:

 * **Named account system** Use a username rather than a long hexadecimal string.
 * **Storage** IPFS-based storage works by replicating files across all 21 delegates.
 This is an amazing level of redundancy, and these nodes are trusted and voted on by the network to hold your data.
 Ethereum has no file storage built in.
-One could argue that file storage should not be part of the blockchain platform, but having an all-inclusive solution makes development easier.
+One could argue that file storage should not be part of the blockchain platform, but having an all-inclusive solution could make development easier.
 [Read the EOS Storage whitepaper here.](https://github.com/EOSIO/Documentation/raw/master/EOS.IO%20Storage.pdf)
 * **WASM** Rather than writing Solidity, you write C++ (officially supported) or any language that compiles to WASM.

 ## EOS "Shortcomings"